NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

 ### Exercise 6: Building tests

 Use GitHub Copilot for your testing.
 We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
 Create both unit tests and integration tests.

+### Exercise 7: Custom Instructions

+> The goal of this exercise is to learn how to create and use custom instructions to guide GitHub Copilot's behavior according to your team's standards and preferences.

+Custom instructions allow you to define project-specific guidelines, coding standards, and preferences that GitHub Copilot will follow when generating code.
+This is especially useful for maintaining consistency across a team or project.

+#### Part 1: Create Custom Instructions

+Create a custom instructions file for your project.
+You can create a `.github/copilot-instructions.md` file in your repository or workspace.

+Your custom instructions should include:

+1. **Coding Standards**: Define your preferred coding style
+   - Naming conventions (camelCase, snake_case, PascalCase)
+   - Comment style and documentation requirements
+   - Error handling patterns
+   - Logging preferences

+2. **Framework/Language Specific Guidelines**:
+   - Preferred libraries or packages to use
+   - Patterns to follow (e.g., async/await vs callbacks)
+   - Security best practices for your language

+3. **Project-Specific Rules**:
+   - Response format standards (e.g., all API responses should follow a specific JSON structure)
+   - Authentication/authorization approach
+   - Database interaction patterns
+   - API versioning strategy

+4. **Architectural Rules**:
+   - Layered architecture guidelines (e.g., separation of concerns)
+   - Dependency injection practices
+   - Working with controlers, etc.

+#### Part 2: Test Your Custom Instructions

+Now extend your HTTP server with new endpoints that will test if GitHub Copilot follows your custom instructions:

+1. **Create a `/WeatherForecast` endpoint**:
+   - Receive a `city` parameter via querystring
+   - Return mock weather data for the city
+   - Ensure the response follows your custom API response format
+   - Add proper error handling as specified in your instructions
+   - Include appropriate logging

+2. **Create a `/CalculateInterest` endpoint**:
+   - Receive `principal`, `rate`, and `years` via querystring
+   - Calculate compound interest
+   - Follow your error handling patterns
+   - Use your preferred async patterns
+   - Return response in your standardized format

+> When implementing these endpoints, pay attention to how GitHub Copilot's suggestions align with your custom instructions.
+If suggestions don't follow your rules, refine your instructions to be more specific.